zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 ## Try it out!

-Of you deployed your site into your bucket earlier, navigating to your domain name should produce it!
+If you deployed your site into your bucket earlier, navigating to your domain name should produce it!
 Try it out.

 ### Common issues